 Defined by Eq. \eqref{eq:sum=sum}, we can say that $\mathcal{Q}$ is \emph{weak} or \emph{distributionally} equivalent to $\mathcal{H}$, i.e.,

-The LHS calculates the probability according to the Born rule.
-Meanwhile, the RHS signifies the probability rule we intend to define for the hyperbit theory.
-Regardless of this rule's specifics, the theorem restated in Eqs. \eqref{eq:B=B}, \eqref{eq:sum=sum}, and \eqref{PQ=PH} can be expressed also via the \emph{Penrose's graphical notation} \cite{coecke2018picturing,penrose1971applications},
+The left-hand side (LHS) calculates the probability according to the Born rule.
+Meanwhile, the right-hand side (RHS) signifies the probability rule we intend to define for the hyperbit theory.
+Regardless of this rule's specifics, the theorem restated in Eqs. \eqref{eq:B=B}, \eqref{eq:sum=sum}, and \eqref{PQ=PH} can be expressed also via \emph{Penrose's graphical notation} \cite{coecke2018picturing,penrose1971applications},

-Here, the boxes labeled by $\mathcal{A}$ and $\mathcal{B}$ encapsulate the internal operational procedures that Alice and Bob undertake in their spatially separated laboratories (refer to appendix \ref{sec:GPTs} for further details).
+Here, the boxes labeled by $\mathcal{A}$ and $\mathcal{B}$ encapsulate the internal operational procedures that Alice and Bob undertake in their spatially separated laboratories (refer to the Appendix \ref{sec:GPTs} for further details).